gruntwork-io/boilerplate/_docs/README.md

   to provide a value for a variable in a dependency.
 * Interpolation: You may use interpolation in the `template-folder` and `output-folder` parameters of your dependencies.
 This allows you to use specify the paths to your template and output folders dynamically.
+* Conditional dependencies: You can enable or disable a dependency using the `skip` parameter, which supports Go templating syntax and boilerplate variables.
+If the `skip` parameter evaluates to the string `true`, the dependency will be skipped; otherwise, it will be rendered.
+Example:

+    ```yaml
+    variables:
+      - name: Foo
+        type: bool

+      - name: Bar
+        type: bool

+    dependencies:
+      - name: conditional-dependency-example
+        template-folder: ../foo
+        output-folder: foo
+        # Skip this dependency if both .Foo and .Bar are set to true
+        skip: "{{ and .Foo .Bar }}"
+    ```

 #### Hooks